mongerinc/search-request/README.md

 #### Selection

-The most common method of setting selections the request is by using the `select()` method which overrides any existing selects:
+The most common method of setting selections on the request is by using the `select()` method which overrides any existing selects:

 ```php
 $request->select(['field1', 'field2']);